Mark Geiger: 2014 FIFA World Cup

+2016 Copa America Centenario

+In 2016, Geiger was selected as a referee for the 2016 Copa America Centenario, which was hosted in the United States.
+Geiger had the whistle for the group stage match between Brazil and Haiti.

 2017 FIFA Confederations Cup

 Geiger was selected to officiate the 2017 FIFA Confederations Cup in Russia.
 In the Group Stage, Geiger officiated the Group B match between Australia and Germany in Sochi as well as the Group A match between New Zealand and Portugal in Saint Petersburg.

+2017 Club World Cup

+In 2017, Geiger was selected as a VAR for the Club World Cup.
+Geiger was assigned as a VAR for several matches, then was named the VAR for the final between Real Madrid and Gremio.

 2018 FIFA World Cup

 Geiger was one of 36 referees selected for the 2018 FIFA World Cup, working with a North American crew of Joe Fletcher from Canada and Frank Anderson from the United States.
 Geiger served as referee on three matches at the tournament and was VAR in five matches.

 Geiger's first assignment was the second group stage match of Group B between Portugal and Morocco.
 Geiger worked as the VAR In the match between Denmark and Australia.
 During the match he advised the referee, Antonio Mateu Lahoz, to review a possible handball in the penalty area.
 After review, Lahoz awarded a penalty kick that allowed the Socceroos to score and secure a 1–1 draw.
-He subsequently worked as VAR for the Group D match between Argentina and Iceland, the Group G match featuring Belgium and Tunisia and the Round of 16 contest between Uruguay and Portugal before his final assignment in the tournament's Third Place match.
+He subsequently worked as VAR for the Group D match between Argentina and Iceland, the Group G match featuring Belgium and Tunisia and the Round of 16 contest between Uruguay and Portugal before his final assignment in the tournament's match for third place.

 Geiger then officiated the Group F third match between South Korea and Germany.
 South Korea defeated Germany 2–0, but neither team advanced since Sweden defeated Mexico.
 He then officiated at the Round of 16 game between Colombia and England.
 England advanced on penalties after a 1–1 draw.
-Geiger was selected as one of the final 12 referees on the shortlist to officiate the final or third place play-off match, and was ultimately selected to be VAR on the 3rd place match between Belgium and England.
+Geiger was selected as one of the final 12 referees on the shortlist to officiate the final or match for third place, and was ultimately selected to be VAR on the match for third place between Belgium and England.